 Are you the guy who shrugs his shoulders and puts his head down when you give up a run or a teammate makes an error?
-Do you sit in the corner of the dugout after you make an error or strikeout with the bases loaded, or are you the guy who says “my bad – get him next time,” stands up and supports your teammates?
-Your actions and reactions can affect not only your performance, but that of your teammates and opponents.
+Do you sit in the corner of the dughout after you make an error or strikeout with the bases loaded or the guy who say – “My bad – get him next time”, stands up and supports your teammates?
+Your actions and reactions can affect hot only your performance, but that of your teammates and opponents.

 Controlling what you can control is an effective first step to improved mental toughness and performance.
 The season is long and every day presents new opportunities to contribute to your team.
 Helping the team doesn’t always come from pitching a shutout, hitting a home run or making a diving catch.
 You can help your team by being a good teammate, getting on base, making a play in the field, expanding the opposing pitcher’s pitch count, advancing on a passed ball, etc. Help comes in many forms.
 At the MLB level, most managers ask their players to do three things to help the team win: 1) be on time; 2) be a good teammate; and 3) respect the game.
 They don’t ask for shutouts, game winning hits, hi-lite plays or home runs.